 Business Intelligence and Analytics

-We live in a world inundated with data.
-Perhaps because of the universal availability of information and the global nature of business, many of the traditional sources of competitive advantage have disappeared.
+We live in a world inundated with data and expectations of transparency.
+Perhaps in part because of the seemingly ubiquitous availability of information and the global nature of business, many of the traditional sources of competitive advantage have disappeared.
 It has become harder and harder to stand out from the crowd, and yet more important than ever.
-Probably one of the best ways left to differentiate yourself is through excellence in execution, simply outperforming your competitors and making better decisions on the business processes most important to your industry and/or your company.
-One way of enabling this is through making better use of business intelligence—the ability to collect, aggregate, store, mine, analyze and report/make available key data.
-Some argue that this has never been as important as today and can make or break an enterprise.
+In many industries, perhaps one of the best ways left to differentiate yourself is through excellence in execution, simply outperforming your competitors and making better decisions on the business processes most important to your industry and/or your company.
+One way of enabling this is through making better use of business intelligence and analysis—the ability to collect, aggregate, store, mine, analyze and report/make available key data.

-Our discussion focused on what areas in the company business intelligence can have the most impact, and how.
+This discussion focused on what areas in the company business intelligence and analytics are currently used, where it can have the most impact, and how this can be achieved.
 We also discussed the organizational implications and impact of increased focus in this area, and what kind of resources it takes to get the desired results.
-Some of the questions we addressed include:
+Specifically, participants considered:

 - How are you using business intelligence in your corporation at present?
 Where are you using it well and where not?
 Where is it really key?